open-telemetry/opentelemetry-operator/README.md

 Valid values for `sampler.type` are defined by the [OpenTelemetry Specification for OTEL_TRACES_SAMPLER](https://opentelemetry.io/docs/concepts/sdk-configuration/general-sdk-configuration/#otel_traces_sampler).
 The value for `sampler.argument` is added to the `OTEL_TRACES_SAMPLER_ARG` environment variable.
 Valid values for `sampler.argument` will depend on the chosen sampler.
 See the [OpenTelemetry Specification for OTEL_TRACES_SAMPLER_ARG](https://opentelemetry.io/docs/concepts/sdk-configuration/general-sdk-configuration/#otel_traces_sampler_arg) for more details.

+The instrumentation will automatically inject `OTEL_NODE_IP` and `OTEL_POD_IP` environment variables should you need to reference either value in an endpoint.

 The above CR can be queried by `kubectl get otelinst`.

 Then add an annotation to a pod to enable injection.
 The annotation can be added to a namespace, so that all pods within